 Cyanoacrylate (Super Glue)

-Cyanoacrylate is an acrylic resin that creates an incredibly strong, instant bond that is lasting and often permanent.
+Cyanoacrylate is an acrylic resin that creates an incredibly strong, instant bond that is lasting and often permanent, thus making it quite perfect for use with polystyrene plates.
 It uses water in the air to form into a type of mesh; if there is not enough water in the air, it is not as effective.
-Still, in most climates it works perfectly to quickly bond two surfaces together, including styrofoam.
+Still, in most climates it works perfectly to quickly bond two surfaces together, including styrofoam plates.

-Gluing styrofoam to other surfaces or even other pieces of styrofoam is not a complicated process.
+Gluing polystyrene to other surfaces or even other plates of polystyrene is not a complicated process.
 First, you must select an appropriate glue type that is suitable for creating a bond on the surface without melting the material.
+Personally, we think that spray adhesive is a great way to go, as it works well for many applications.
 Then, you simply dry the surface of the foam and apply it as evenly as you can, per the directions on the packaging.
 Let it dry or cure as the directions dictate and you should be all set!

-The biggest concern when using styrofoam is to always be aware if it is melting.
-Melting styrofoam can become liquidy and get onto the skin, causing burns or irritation.
-Also, when melting or otherwise exposed to heat, styrofoam can release carbon monoxide which is potentially toxic.
-The pieces that make up styrofoam can also pose choking hazards to small children, as well.
+The biggest concern when using polystyrene is to always be aware if it is melting.
+Melting polystyrene plates can become liquidy and get onto the skin, causing burns or irritation.
+Also, when melting or otherwise exposed to heat, polystyrene can release carbon monoxide which is potentially toxic.
+If you see that foam forming, get away from it and wait until the reaction ceases.
+The pieces that make up polystyrene can also pose choking hazards to small children, as well.

 The Best Glue for Styrofoam